0xdoublemoon/0xdoublemoon.github.io/docs/illustrations/yonkoma/index.md

 has_toc: false
 ---

-This is a series of yonkoma that I drew based on the interactions with friends and colleagues.
+This is a series of yonkoma that I drew based on interactions with friends and colleagues.